rrthomas/nancy/README.md

    `$include` behave better in various contexts.)

 A command takes the form `$COMMAND` or `$COMMAND{ARGUMENT, ...}`.
-To prevent comma from being interpreted as an argument separator, put a backslash in front of it.
+To prevent a comma from being interpreted as an argument separator, put a backslash in front of it:

+    $include{cat,I\,Robot.txt,3 Rules of Robotics.txt}

+Similarly, a command can be treated as literal text by putting a backslash in front of it:

+    Now I can talk about \$paste.

 Nancy recognises these commands: